FAQ - Frequently Asked Questions

 But there’s much more than that… see a full listing of what’s included.

 To participate in a handicapped division you must have a valid USGA / WHS handicap AND be 17 years of age or older.
-Anyone may participate in the ‘Just for Fun’ division.
-Anyone may participate in the Gross & Senior Gross (50+) Division.
+Anyone may participate in the ‘Just for Fun’ & Gross divisions.

 Each participant will be placed in a flight consisting of four different courses.
 The courses that are participating will be listed on the PARTICIPATING COURSES page.
 Once all handicaps are received and the event has been flighted participants will be notified of their flight as well as what courses they will be playing each day.
 This information will be released approximately 1 week prior to the start of the tournament.